Opting for Offset Accounts

 What Are Offset Accounts?

 In essence, an offset account is a transaction account linked to your home loan.
 The more money you have in this account, the less interest you accrue on your loan.
-Some people keep their funds in a savings account to earn interest, but many find it more beneficial to reduce the interest on
+Some people keep their funds in a savings account to earn interest, but many find it more beneficial to reduce the interest on their mortgage through an offset account.

 How Do Offset Accounts Work?